bashbaugh/old-personal-site/_posts/2020-09-29-how-to-add-a-simple-react-js-file-manager-to-your-gcp-bucket.md

   - tutorial
   - clouds
   - code
-postdescription: Using React.js, create a simple file dashboard for your Google Cloud Storage bucket.
+postdescription: How to add my open-source lightweight React.js file management dashboard to your Google Cloud Storage bucket and CDN.
+This is the sequel to my previous article on setting up a simple CDN with google cloud.
-titletag: How to Create a Simple React.js File Manager Dashboard for your Cloud Storage bucket
+titletag: Adding a Lightweight React.js File Management Dashboard to your GCP Storage Bucket & CDN
-description: Using React.js, create a simple file dashboard for managing Google Cloud Storage CDN files using a Cloud Functions API, and host it on your bucket.
+description: How to add my open-source lightweight React.js file management dashboard to your Google Cloud Storage bucket and CDN.
+This is the sequel to my previous article on setting up a simple CDN with google cloud.
 ---
 In the [previous tutorial](/tutorials/gcp-cdn), we set up a Google Storage bucket with a load balancer and custom subdomain to use as a personal CDN.
 In this tutorial, we will be making a file management dashboard for our storage bucket, as a simpler alternative to the GCP dashboard.